 A: Yes, assuming you’re still early in the process.
-If you choose to do this, notify me ASAP.
+If you choose to do this, notify the Psyc 99 instructor ASAP.

 Q: How and when will I know if I’ve been accepted into the Psychology Department Honors Program?

-A: You will hear from us by email before Fall registration begins.
+A: You will hear from us by email before Spring registration begins (for Juniors) or before Fall registration begins (for Seniors).

-Q: I'm eligible & interested.
+Q: I'm eligible and interested.
 How do I apply?

 A: Please complete an application online.
 For current Juniors applying to enter in Spring quarter, the form must be submitted by 5 pm on the Friday of Week 4 of Winter quarter.
 For current Seniors applying to enter late (in Fall quarter), the form must be submitted by 5 pm on the Friday of Week 4 of Spring quarter.